spitstec/laterAndForget/README.md

     (...)\hardware\tools\avr\bin

-copy scanharvest.exe to this folder create a batchfile avrcompil.bat with 2 lines in this folder:
+copy scanharvest.exe to this folder.

+Create a batchfile avrcompil.bat with 2 lines in this folder:

     (...)\hardware\tools\avr\bin\scanharvest.exe %*
     (...)\hardware\tools\avr\bin\avr-g++.exe %*

 The (...) part in this description is dependant on how you installed arduino and what version you are using.

-If you want to use this system a ino file, an empty project looks like this:
+If you want to use this system  an empty ino file looks like this:

-    #include "Arduino.h"
     #include "later.h"
     #include "harvested.h"
     /** insert your code here */